 Administrative Measures

-- Market withdrawal orders
+- Market withdrawal orders and product recalls

-- Service suspension
+- Service suspension and temporary operation bans

-Business Implications of EU AI Act
+Business Implications

 For AI Developers